2023 Steinway Society of Massachusetts Piano Competition

 The 2023 Steinway Society of Massachusetts Piano Competition will consist of THREE divisions in TWO Rounds.
 For the Preliminary Round ALL divisions will compete VIRTUALLY.
 All participants must compete in the division corresponding to their age by April 1, 2023.

 Participants must complete and submit the full application.
-Virtual registration opens April 8, 2021 and closes May 15th, 2023 at 11:45 pm ET.
+Registration opens February 15th, 2023 and closes May 15th, 2023 at 11:45 pm ET.
 The 2023 Competition is open to applicants from New England.

 Application questions will include student, parent/guardian, and teacher information.

 A confirmation message will be sent once the application and payment have been received.
 Ms. Christina Dietrich will contact participants with further instructions regarding the submission of video recordings via YouTube for the Competition.

 The Applicant’s 1st Round Video recording will be due by May 20th, 2023 at 11:59 pm.
 A separate video submission form will be sent to all confirmed and paid applicants.
 We are simulating the environment and requirements of a live competition: One Recording – both pieces performed during the same video session.

 Three Judges will meet virtually on May 27th – Division 1, May 28th – Division 2, and May 29th – Division 3 to determine the finalists.

 WINNER NOTIFICATIONS and CONCERTS

 The Finalists will be announced via the SSOMA Website on Monday, May 29th after 9 PM.